Homemade Cake Release

 Instructions

-2. Whisk by hand until smooth and no clumps remain.
-This usually take me 2-3 minutes.
+- Whisk by hand until smooth and no clumps remain.
+This usually takes me 2-3 minutes.
 The mixture will look clumpy at first, but trust the process!
 It will lighten in color and get smoother the more you stir.

-3. Store in airtight container at room temperature for 3 months, or in the refrigerator for up to 6 months.
+- Store in an airtight container at room temperature for 3 months, or in the refrigerator for up to 6 months.

-4. To use this cake release - dip a silicone brush into the mixture and spread a generous, even layer over the bottom and sides of cake pan before pouring in your cake batter.
+- When you want to use the cake release, dip a silicone brush into the mixture and spread a generous, even layer over the bottom and sides of the cake pan before pouring in your cake batter.

 Notes